mgechev/blog.mgechev.com/content/post/2019-02-06-5-angular-cli-features.md

 Here's a [link](https://www.chromium.org/developers/how-tos/trace-event-profiling-tool) which explains how to get started with the trace event profiling tool.

 <img src="/images/5-cli-features/tracing.png" style="display: block; margin: auto">

+This feature was **part of the 7.0.0 release**.

+## Open the Browser

+This is an obvious one, but I've been really missing it.
+In [Angular Seed](https://github.com/mgechev/angular-seed), I was feeling strongly for opening the browser once the development server is ready.
+I used Angular CLI in the past and I noticed that this wasn't the case there, which I found a little disappointing.

+Oh well, I didn't look at the documentation back then...neither I looked today, but while reading through the source code I found the `--open=true` or `-o` command line option, which opens the browser for you.
+This tiny little feature saves me over a minute every day.

+# Conclusion

+In this blog post we looked at five not very popular CLI features:

+- Conditional polyfill serving
+- Hidden source maps, consumable by error reporting services
+- Searching in the Angular's documentation using `ng doc`
+- Profiling the build with Chrome's trace event profiling tool
+- Opening the browser when the development server starts

+Be tunned for Angular CLI v8.0.0 with more upcoming feature.
+Make sure you follow https://blog.angular.io for updates!